LaMatemaga/Salesforce-Data-Cloud-Consultant-Certification/Z. Glossary/D/Data Transform.md

 tags:
     - glossary
 ---
-A feature that combines, shapes, cleans, and preps your data directly in Data Cloud.
+A feature that combines, shapes, cleans, and preps your data directly in [[Data Cloud]].